zjy365/sailos-website/content/blog/(what-is)/what-is-mongodb/index.en.md

 ## Deploy MongoDB on Sealos: Managed Database Excellence

 Sealos transforms MongoDB deployment from a complex infrastructure challenge into a simple, streamlined operation.
-By leveraging Sealos's cloud-native platform built on Kubernetes, organizations can deploy production-ready MongoDB clusters that benefit from enterprise-grade management features without the operational overhead.
+By leveraging the cloud-native platform of Sealos built on Kubernetes, organizations can deploy production-ready MongoDB clusters that benefit from enterprise-grade management features without the operational overhead.

 ### Benefits of Managed MongoDB on Sealos